Adult Recognition FAQs

 Most awards are not given in any predetermined order.
 Awards are often based on the group receiving the service.
 An award for service to the council may be given, if the criteria is met, even when the individual has never been a leader or in a service unit.

 There are two exceptions.
 The Thanks Badge II has a prerequisite of the Thanks Badge.
 The new GSGLA Platinum Service Award also has prerequisites of two GSUSA awards.

 4. Who can nominate?
 Can staff or parents nominate volunteers for an award?

 Nominations for awards can be made by any person who has knowledge of the service performed.
 This includes parents, community members, volunteers and staff.

 The same requirements for the nomination exist including submission of the nomination forms and letters of recommendation.
-The handbook and nomination forms will be available on line and in all service centers.
+The handbook and nomination forms will be available on line on the Adult Recognition page of the GSGLA website.